How to Fight an IEP Service Denial Without an Attorney in North Carolina

 The documentation-and-complaint process handles the majority of IEP service denials in North Carolina.
 But some situations genuinely require legal representation:

-• The district files for due process against you — this is a formal legal proceeding at the OAH, and you need an attorney
+- The district files for due process against you — this is a formal legal proceeding at the OAH, and consulting an attorney is strongly advisable

 Even in these situations, the paper trail you've built makes attorney representation more efficient and less expensive.
 An attorney who inherits a case with documented DEC 5 demands, NC-specific correspondence, and organized evidence can move faster than one starting from scratch.